patHyatt/patHyatt.github.io/_posts/2013-10-25-setting-up-stackexchanges-opserver.md

 		Grab the code from GitHub either, for the lazy here is the <a href="https://github.com/opserver/Opserver/archive/master.zip">zip file link</a>
 	</li>
 	<li>
 		If using Visual Studio 2010 or previous, make sure you have ASP.NET MVC installed.
-Grab that <a href="https://www.asp.net/mvc/mvc4" alt="ASP.Net MVC4 homepage">here</a> and make sure to run the installer as administrator [Windows 7+].
+Grab that at the <a href="https://www.asp.net/mvc/mvc4" alt="ASP.Net MVC4 homepage">ASP.Net MVC4 homepage</a> and make sure to run the installer as administrator [Windows 7+].
 	</li>
 	<li>
 		Crack open the solution file (either from your cloned repo OR the unzipped package downloaded in step ).
 There should be 2 projects visible and loaded.
 If you get a "The project file '.....csproj' cannot be opened.
 The project type is not supported by this installation." error, see this <a href="http://stackoverflow.com/questions/1531120/asp-net-mvc-project-not-supported-by-this-installation#1532183">StackOverflow answer</a>.